ScottW514/terraform-provider-datapower/docs/resources/as1_poller_source_protocol_handler.md

 - `id` (String) Name of the object.
 Must be unique among object types in application domain.
 - `mail_server` (String) The host name or IP address of the mail server.
   - CLI Alias: `mail-server`
+- `password_alias` (String) The password alias of the password for the account that accesses the mailbox on the server.
+  - CLI Alias: `password-alias`
+  - Reference to: `datapower_password_alias:id`
 - `port` (Number) The listening port on the mail server.
 STARTTLS negotiation and an unsecured connection generally use port 110.
 An implicit, secured connection generally uses port 995.
   - CLI Alias: `port`
   - Range: `1`-`65535`